Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/10/reacting-to-clarity-insights.md

 Even in the time it took to write the article, the dead clicks metric was dropping.
 Just 24% when I took the screenshot and under 20% when I finished typing.
 The fix was working.

 Don't just collect data; do something with it.
 If you can detect small sources of friction on your website and remove them, you'll make The Web better.
-Rather than everyone being frustrated with this amazing planet-spanning source of information, we can bring back the joys of discovery.
+Rather than everyone being frustrated with this amazing planet-spanning source of information, we can bring back the joy of discovering things online.

 Let's all spend one hour this week making something better!